rjain37/typst-notes/f25 80713/notes.typ

 == 09/02/2025
 Two "sorts" of categories:
-- "concrete" categories: sets with smoe sort of familiar structure (groups, rings, modules, etc.)
+- "concrete" categories: sets with some sort of familiar structure (groups, rings, modules, etc.)
 - "abstract" categories: $bb(1)$, $bb(2)$, $bb(3)$, etc. More formal symbols than not.

 #definition[Endomorphism][